nansencenter/NERSC-HYCOM-CICE/TP0a1.00/expt_01.0/README.md

 # Environment setup (EXPT.src)

+First of all, for convenience,  source the region file in the parent directory ($REGION.src).
+This will set up a few variables, but most importantly, it will add NHCROOT/bin to your path.
+That way you dont have to type the full path to commands.

 Scratch/data directories are set in EXPT.src.
 Scratch directories are where the models run, the expt_preprocess.sh script (see below) will copy necessary files to that location